andersonrss/TsrAdapted/README.md

 This is a customized version of [TripoSR](https://github.com/VAST-AI-Research/TripoSR), including possible fixes and minor extensions to support reproducibility and evaluation.
+The model can be executed in the same way as described in the original repository, with no changes required to the inference pipeline.

 ## Key Modifications